Top 10 Causes of Stress at Work

 8. Changes in the workplace

 Humans are creatures of habit.
 And when we are faced with changes in our habits, it can lead to stress.
-That also applies to the workplace.
+That also applies to the workplace, too.

-According to a study conducted by Barbara Wisse and Ed Sleebos, changes in the workplace can lead to feelings of uncertainty.
-Thoughts like “Will I lose my job?”, “Will I have a new boss?” or “are my colleagues leaving?” are completely normal.
-These feelings and thoughts of uncertainty can lead to work stress.
+According to a study conducted by Barbara Wisse and Ed Sleebos, changes in the workplace lead to feelings of uncertainty.
+Thoughts like “Will I lose my job?”, “Will I have a new boss?” or “Are my colleagues leaving?” are completely normal.

 9. Poor communication